Arthubnet/images-gallery-frontend/README.md

-Node.js/Express based server for my image-gallery app

-This is a simple Full stack Application that retrieves photos from Unsplash with help of my Python API.
+This is a simple full stack Application that retrieves photos from Unsplash with help of my Python API.

 In order to start: